AzureCosmosDB/iot-solution-accelerator/Quickstart.md

         await _database.DefineContainer(TelemetryContainerName, $"/{PartitionKey}")
             // Tune the indexing policy for write-heavy workloads by only including regularly queried paths.
             // Be careful when using an opt-in policy as we are below.
 Excluding all and only including certain paths removes
-            // Cosmos DB's ability to proactively add new properties to the index.
+            // Azure Cosmos DB's ability to proactively add new properties to the index.
             .WithIndexingPolicy()
                 .WithIndexingMode(IndexingMode.Consistent)
                 .WithIncludedPaths()